Mariano Park

-Namesake

 In 1970 Mariano Park was renamed for Louis Mariano, a reporter and editor for the Chicago Daily News.
 Mariano was an editor for World Book Encyclopedia and an associate editor for Science Year, the World Book Science Annual, as well as the assistant managing editor of the World Book Yearbook from 1963 through 1970.
 His column, "North Looping with Lou Mariano" featured happenings and local celebrities from the vantage point of his office, a table at O'Connell's Sandwich Shop on the corner of Bellevue and Rush Streets.
-It has a structure designed by Birch Burdette Long, who was a Frank Lloyd Wright protege.